gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ## Check your development environment

-Let's check first that you have everything setup to start creating with Gatsby.
+Let's check first that you have everything set up to start creating with Gatsby.
 You will need a recent version of [Node.js](https://nodejs.org) installed.

 Node.js is a programming tool for running JavaScript on servers and in your